Search by Provider Name

 HEALTH, OUTREACH, SHELTER, AND TRANSITIONS (HOST) PROGRAM

 All HOST programs offer resource and referral information, case management, and crisis intervention for youth.
 HOST services are provided at two sites.
+This is the drop-in site.

 HOST's two main programs are:

--Daytime Resource Center: Drop-in services include showers, laundry, computer access, breakfast and lunch on weekdays, case management, and skill building.
+-Daytime Resource Center: Drop-in services include showers, laundry, computer access, breakfast and lunch on weekdays, case management, and skill-building.

 1143 Liberty Street NE